Mananite/UltiMc-for-idiots/README.md

 - Click on "Fabulously Optimized 4.9.4" Twice and wait
 - Click on "Fabulously Optimized 4.9.4" Twice again
 - Congrats!
 You can now play minecraft without an account.

+## For Any Other Version:
+- Vanilla (First option)
+- Scroll down and find your version
+- Press OK
+- Profit

 ## Fixes:
 ### If it says "Minecraft 1.18 Pre Release 2 and above require the use of Java 17"